HeiLaut/ble-physics-sensors/README.md

 ### Light Gate

-Can be used as a single device or in series with an second gate or a magnetic holder to have an release timer.
+Can be used as a single device or in series with a second gate or a magnetic holder to have a release timer.
 Needs a little soldering effort to build it.